vramework/vramework-website/content/code.md

 Regardless if a session is required or not, vramework will try and find a session for each API call.
 This is useful for APIs open to the public as well as registered users.

-In order to define the session, you need to create your UserSession type:
+To define the session, you need to create your UserSession type:

 ```typescript
 // Vramework only needs this